-We may want to save and later restore ESP8266 and ESP32 firmwares that came with them and were installed from the factory.
-It will come handy later on when we are troubleshooting the ESP development boards for possible defects.
+We may want to save and later restore ESP8266 and ESP32 firmware that came with them and were installed from the factory.
+They will come handy later on when we are troubleshooting the ESP development boards for possible defects.

 We need the software Esptool to do this.
 Esptool is based on Python and so we need to first install Python.

 If you are using Windows and do not have Esptool installed yet, please see the article entitled How to Install Esptool on Windows 10.

 To properly save and restore an ESP8266 or an ESP32 firmware, we must be sure on the size of the flash chip involved.

 To gather the board’s info, run the flash_id command.